 But even the best drinks can get a bit passé at times.
 What are you to do when the traditional cosmo just can't satisfy you like it used to?
 Switch to something else?
 Give up drinking entirely out of hopelessness?

 Of course not.
 You just need to mix things up, and this hibiscus cosmo is the perfect way to do it.
-Rich, sweet, and fragrant, it's the perfect change of pace that reminds you exactly why you fell in love with this drink in the first place.
+Rich, fun and fragrant, it's the perfect change of pace that reminds you exactly why you fell in love with this drink in the first place.
+It has the same red appearance as the classic but a more floral rather than fruity flavor experience.

 Hibiscus Tea Cosmo